mvolkmann/blog/src/smalltalk.md

 | expression separator (period)                     | `Transcript show: 'foo'.
 Transcript show: 'bar'` |
 | reference to current object in a method           | `self`                                           |

-To display a left pointing arrow in place of `:=` for all assigments, open the World menu and select Preferences...Show ST-80 Assignments.
+To render a left pointing arrow in place of `:=` for all assigments, open the World menu and select Preferences...Show ST-80 Assignments.
-The next time code is modified, all the `:=` messages will be replaced by a left pointing arrow.
+The next time code is modified, all the `:=` messages will be rendered by a left pointing arrow.
+Typing an underscore is a shorthand way to type `:=`.
-And typing `:=` or `_` will be replaced by a left pointing arrow.
+Typing either will be rendered as a left pointing arrow.
+This does not change the characters that are actually used.
-To revert to showing `:=` messages, open the World menu and select Preferences...Show ANSI Assignments.
+To revert to rendering `:=` messages, open the World menu and select Preferences...Show ANSI Assignments.

 The caret (^) in a return expression can be followed by a space,